Royal Infantry of Albania: Structure

 Contrary to reports, there were no light machine guns at squad level.

 A reported strength of 21 officers, 37 NCOs and 422 corporals and privates was almost certainly the light establishment.
-A light establishment battalion had only two rifle companies with the third in cadre, and on paper its machine gun company had only two platoons, but in practice there were only enough machine guns in service for two platoons in any case.
+A light establishment battalion had only two rifle companies with the third in cadre, and on paper, its machine gun company had only two platoons, but in practice there were only enough machine guns in service for two platoons in any situation.